vitch/ember-octane-test/README.md

 # ember-octane-test

+This repo contains an example which shows two issues with Ember Octane.

+1) Properties on nested objects don't update in the template when they are updated
-This repo contains an example which shows an issue with Ember Octane.
-Updating a value that is passed as an argument to a glimmer component results in an error:
+2) Updating a value that is passed as an argument to a glimmer component results in an error except with exactly the right versions of `@glimmer/component` and `ember-source`:

 ```
 component-manager.js:41 Uncaught (in promise) TypeError: 'ownKeys' on proxy: trap returned extra keys but proxy target is non-extensible